 These actions are precisely what lead local people to believe that foreign tourists are idolizing this man that caused so much pain.

 The grave is in Cemetario Jardines Montesacro and can be reached from the Sabaneta Metro Station and a short 10-minute walk.

 I’ve never been, and don’t really see the point.
 But if you do go, show respect for the victims and for Colombians.
 Pablo was not like Michael Corleone, Al Capone, or Tony Montana, and what he did was on a scale far beyond anything during the Prohibition years or in the minds of Hollywood.

 If you go, go there to spit on his grave… Who cares?
 The guy was a monster.
 He deserves zero respect.

 The House Where Pablo Escobar was Killed

 In Los Olivos near the neighborhood of Laureles, you can find the house where Pablo spent his last days hiding out from the police, and where he was ultimately gunned down on a rooftop as he fled.

-There is nothing particularly special about it, but you can pass and visit it if you like.
+There is nothing special about it, but you can pass by and see for yourself if you like.